HaddingaJ/DL-Project-Forecasting-with-Text-and-Numeric-Data/README.md

 This repository contains the following files

 - Text_Preprocessing.ipynb: Load and format transcripts.
 Provides formatted transcripts for multimodal processing
 - Numeric_models.ipynb: Builds numeric models, performs hyperparameter tuning for each forecast horizon and evaluates results.
+This script is entirely self contained.
 - Analysis_multimodal.ipynb: Build and evaluate multimodal dataset, architecture and model.
 Provides the final models, evaluation statistics and figures

 - ric_sector_lookup.csv and SPX_leavers_joiners.xlsx are data files used for adding firm metadata